-- Use antibacterial products to clean surfaces, such as keyboards, telephones and sinks.
+- Use antibacterial products to clean surfaces, such as keyboards, telephones, and sinks.

-- Wash hands after using the bathroom and after contact with feces of pets, reptiles, dirty diapers, raw foods and sick people.
+- Wash hands after using the bathroom and after contact with feces of pets, reptiles, dirty diapers, raw foods, and sick people.

-How are Bacterial Diseases Treated?
+How is Bacterial Diseases Treated?

-Bacterial diseases are treated with antibiotics .
+Bacterial diseases are treated with antibiotics.
 Antibiotics work by eliminating harmful bacteria or preventing them from reproducing and spreading.
 Different types of antibiotics are effective in treating specific types of bacteria.

-Antibiotics can be administered orally, intravenously or by intramuscular injection, depending on the type and severity of the bacterial disease and other factors.
+Antibiotics can be administered orally, intravenously, or by intramuscular injection, depending on the type and severity of the bacterial disease and other factors.
 General types of antibiotics include: